 5. Payday lenders hide fees and terms dishonestly.

 When you need a payday loan, it’s important to read all the fine print and to make sure that the lender is legitimate.
-One of the easiest ways to do this is by only borrowing from a CFSA approved payday lender.

 6. The payday lending industry preys on those deep in debt.